smartcontractkit/documentation/docs/Using Randomness/example-contracts.md

 1. After you deploy these consumer contracts, add them to the subscription as approved consumers using the `addConsumer()` function on your subscription manager contract.

 1. On the consumer contracts, run their `requestRandomWords()` functions to request and receive random values.

+1. When you are done with this contract and its subscription, run the `cancelSubscription()` to close the subscription and send remaining LINK tokens to your wallet address.

 The consumer contracts can continue to make requests until your subscription balance runs out.
 The subscription manager contract must maintain sufficient balance in the subscription so that the consumers can continue to operate.